Healthdirect Free Australian health advice you can count on.

 The type of treatment will depend on the type of oesophageal cancer and how far it has spread (its 'stage').

-You might also have chemotherapy or radiotherapy.
+You might also have chemotherapy or radiotherapy or immunotherapy.

 Living with oesophageal cancer

 Surgery for oesophageal cancer can make it hard to swallow and eat for a while.
-It’s important to have enough to eat and drink so you stay healthy and don’t lose weight.
-You may need to eat soft foods.
-It’s often better to eat small, regular meals, and avoid eating late in the day.
+It's important to have enough to eat and drink so you stay healthy and don't lose weight.
+Your doctor will usually work with a dietitian to help you plan meals and ensure that you are eating a healthy diet.

 After treatment has finished, you will still need ongoing tests and regular checks with your specialists.
 After you have been treated for cancer, it's normal to feel afraid that the cancer will return.
 If you are struggling, it is important to seek support from your doctor, a therapist or other people who have been through cancer.